Why penetration testing is important

 Greybox penetration testing is often used to highlight the level of access a privileged user can gain and the potential damage they could cause to your systems.
 It’s also used to simulate a cyber attack that has breached your network perimeter.

-What’s the difference or relationship between vulnerability testing and penetration testing?
+What’s the difference or relationship between vulnerability testing and core penetration testing?
 Vulnerability testing or scanning evaluates security risks in your software systems to reduce the probability of threats.
 It looks for vulnerabilities in your IT systems and reports potential issues.

 Penetration tests go a step further – they exploit these vulnerabilities in your network and report the level to which a hacker may gain access.
 A vulnerability scan is usually automated, whereas a pen test is often performed manually.